tofu-tf/tofu/docs/tofu.logging.recipes.zio.md

 @derive(loggable)
 final case class Context(requestId: Int)
 ```
-Here we use [Tofu Derevo](https://github.com/tofu-tf/derevo) for automatic derivation `Loggable` instance.
+Here we use [Tofu Derevo](https://github.com/tofu-tf/derevo) for automatic derivation [Loggable](./tofu.logging.loggable.md) instance.

+One possible way to add a context to your logs is to use `layerPlainWithContext` which encapsulates dealing with the context inside
+(otherwise you can use `layerContextual` retrieving the context from a ZIO environment `R`, but we won't cover it here).

-The main idea of this approach is to store your in ZIO [FiberRef](https://zio.dev/docs/datatypes/fiber/fiberref).
+The main idea of this approach is to store your context in ZIO [FiberRef](https://zio.dev/docs/datatypes/fiber/fiberref).
 It provides all the power of State Monad.
 Unlike Java's `ThreadLocal`, `FiberRef` has copy-on-fork semantic:
 a child [Fiber](https://zio.dev/docs/datatypes/fiber/fiber/) starts with `FiberRef` values of its parent.
 When the child set a new value of FiberRef, the change is visible only to the child itself.
 This means if we set `requestId` value to `117`
 (e.g. at the start of the request) and pass the `FiberRef` to a child fiber, it sees the value `117`.

 Let's modify Main app.
-We have to define context service and use `layerPlainWithContext`.
+We have to define a context service and how it provides the context.
 ```scala
 object Main extends zio.App {
   val contextLayer: ULayer[Has[FiberRef[Context]]] = FiberRef.make(Context(-10)).toLayer